GroggyAlgorithm/GroggyAlgorithm/README.md

  <br/>

  I'm a busy fella!
-So please keep in mind there's a lot more to show off than what's on here.
+So please keep in mind there's a lot more to show off than what's on here and I can provide context on request.